Splintered US moves to subject Trump to ‘profound disgrace’

 Impeachment is not likely to engender an impulse of contrition for Trump, and it might not even sully his political future.
 For every American who thinks Trump is a constitutional criminal, another American thinks he’s being railroaded.

-Yet, for all time, there will no erasing the ultimate presidential black mark.
+Yet, for all time, there will be no erasing the ultimate presidential black mark.

 ‘’Make no mistake, the judgment of history does matter,” two former presidents, Republican Gerald Ford and Democrat Jimmy Carter, wrote in an op-ed after the House impeached Clinton in 1998.

-Ford and Carter were, in turn, the presidents who picked up the shattered pieces of Richard Nixon’s presidency in the searing episode by which all presidential corruption scandals have been measured since, Watergate.
-Nixon only avoided impeachment because he quit on the cusp of it.
+Ford and Carter were, in turn, the presidents who picked up the shattered pieces of Richard Nixon’s presidency after Watergate, the searing episode by which all presidential corruption scandals have been measured since Nixon only avoided impeachment because he quit on the cusp of it.

 In their joint article, Ford and Carter pleaded for Congress to skip Clinton’s trial in the Senate because, they said, profound disgrace from the House impeachment would follow him forever.
 They wanted him censured instead.